Sher-Chowdhury/reaact-demo-app/110-redux-study-guide/001-hello-world/README.md

 In reality you're likely to have multiple multiple components, each with their own reducer function.

 This demo is the same as my-app3, but this time it shows how to extend our store to accept multiple reducers.
+This is more to adding more organisation to your store, i.e. it a bit like adding partitions.

+Note: if you want component-a to crud component-b's data, then you need to update component-a's reducer function to process component-b's action-object. this is actually demod in the my-app5.

+## my-app5-multiple-components
+This shows how 2 components crud the same data.